jpassfhdw/MemoryGame/README.md

-# Memory
+# MemoryGame

-Memory - Messe 2.0
+MemoryGame - Messe 2.0
 Version 1.0  Date: 17 September 2015
 An example of a simple Memory Game (match pairs) developed in the JavaScript IDE Webstorm with JavaScript (jQuery), HTML5 and CSS.